Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: The Relative Cotangent Sequence

-which is preserved by all powers of $T$.
+In this section we examine the morphisms $f$ for which there is a $T$-pullback of the zero along the tangent of $f$.
 These morphisms are intimately related to formally unramified morphisms in algebraic geometry and to the vertical bundle of the tangent bundle in differential geometry.
-They also allow us to produce a new tangent functor on the slice category $\Cscr_{/X}$ which is \emph{not} necessarily isomorphic to tangent functor on $\Cscr$ ``restricted'' to the slice category $\Cscr_{/X}$.
-We will see later in this section that these mutual overlaps allow us to define a differential bundle analogue of the relative cotangent sequence
+They also allow us to produce a new tangent bundle functor on the slice category $\Cscr_{/X}$ which is \emph{not} necessarily isomorphic to tangent bundle functor on $\Cscr$ ``restricted'' to the slice category $\Cscr_{/X}$.
+We will see later in this section that these mutual overlaps allow us to define a differential bundle analogue of the relative cotangent sequence of algebraic geometry in an arbitrary tangent category whenever $f:X \to Y$ is also $p$-carrable.